pvini07BR/squarebox/README.md

 - The collision system for the entities is currently not 100% robust, so entities might still clip through blocks, and it doesn't work well under low framerates.
 - You can go up in blocks with small notches like stairs and slabs, but the code for this isn't very robust so it might feel wrong.
 - Beware of crashes and memory leaks: This game has been entirely coded in C without any heavy testing, so be aware of that. but I did make some effort to make it crash and memory leak free.
 You can always report a issue in GitHub, you know that.
+- Some code is incosistent or messed up, so bugs can appear because of that.

 # How to compile